kyoF/TIL-2024/README.md

 # TIL Repository
-This is the repository what Today I Learned.
+This is the repository what Today I Learned in 2024.